New Pegasus hack found targeting Apple devices through iMessage, researchers say

 He added, “Chat programs are quickly becoming a soft underbelly of device security.”

 Apple declined to comment.
 In a software update Monday, Apple issued a patch aimed at the Pegasus exploit but did not mention NSO Group.
-Apple described the exploit as “Processing maliciously crafted web content may lead to arbitrary code execution.
+Apple, in a post describing the exploit, said: “Processing maliciously crafted web content may lead to arbitrary code execution.
 Apple is aware of a report that this issue may have been actively exploited.”

 NSO Group says it licenses its Pegasus spyware tool to dozens of government agencies and police forces around the world to investigate major crimes.
 But the Pegasus Project investigation and earlier reports by Citizen Lab and Amnesty International found that the tool had also been used to target political dissidents, business leaders, journalists and human rights activists.

+NSO Group declined to respond in detail to the Citizen Lab report, saying only in a statement Monday that it “will continue to provide intelligence and law enforcement agencies around the world with life saving technologies to fight terror and crime.”

-NSO did not immediately respond to a request for comment on Monday.
-Company officials said in a July statement that they would no longer answer journalists’ questions.
-The company has said it investigates when it learns the spyware has been used in a way that violates the company’s contract, and that they have terminated clients in cases of confirmed Pegasus abuse.
+The company has said previously that it investigates when it learns the spyware has been used in a way that violates the company’s contract and that it has canceled client contracts in cases of confirmed Pegasus abuse.

 As part of the Pegasus Project, forensic analyses revealed that 67 phones had shown signs of a successful Pegasus infection or intrusion attempt.
-Amnesty International’s Security Lab, a technical partner of the investigation, said last week that it has confirmed infections or traces of Pegasus spyware in 15 additional phones since the stories were first published in July, including a phone belonging to British human-rights activist David Haigh.
+Amnesty International’s Security Lab, a technical partner of the investigation, said last week that it had confirmed infections or traces of Pegasus spyware in 15 additional phones since the articles were first published in July, including a phone belonging to British human rights activist David Haigh.

+The investigation’s discovery of successful Pegasus hacks of iPhones, including some that were recent models with the latest software updates, raised questions about whether the security of Apple’s mobile devices lives up to their reputation as safer and more private than rivals’ — a theme for years of Apple’s marketing.
+The encrypted chat app iMessage is a particularly popular entry point for sophisticated hacking tools such as the ones deployed by NSO Group; iMessage played a role in 13 of the 23 successful infiltrations detailed in the Pegasus Project investigation.

+Ivan Krstic, head of Apple security engineering and architecture, denounced Pegasus in an emailed statement to The Post in July: “Apple unequivocally condemns cyberattacks against journalists, human rights activists, and others seeking to make the world a better place.”

+Though the exploit revealed Monday uses iMessage, it is unclear whether it is the same one used on targets identified by the Pegasus Project.
+Companies such as NSO Group often have new exploits ready to go as soon as one is discovered and stopped by Apple — a constant game of whack-a-mole in which hackers have the edge.

-Forbidden Stories, a Paris-based journalism nonprofit, and Amnesty International, a human rights group, helped coordinate the investigation and run forensic analyses on smartphones.
+Forbidden Stories, a Paris-based journalism nonprofit group, and Amnesty International, a human rights group, helped coordinate the Pegasus Project and run forensic analyses on smartphones.

 Monday’s findings by Citizen Lab could renew pressure on NSO Group and Israel, which approves Pegasus export licenses.
 Israel’s foreign minister, Yair Lapid, said earlier this month the government would review NSO’s work to ensure “nobody is misusing anything that we sell.”

-A top adviser to President Biden discussed the spyware during a July meeting with a senior official with Israel’s Ministry of Defense, and members of Congress have called on the White House to push forward on regulations, sanctions and other investigations designed to address the spyware’s misuse.
+A top adviser to President Biden discussed the spyware during a July meeting with a senior official with Israel’s Defense Ministry, and members of Congress have called on the White House to push forward on regulations, sanctions and other investigations designed to address the spyware’s misuse.